 Utility room storage ideas

-Whatever you’re after from your utility room storage, and however you make use of the extra room in your house, we have lots of ideas in our essential gallery round-up.
+Whatever sort of utility room storage ideas you're after, and however you make use of the extra space in your house, we have lots of ideas and top tips to ensure your space works hard for you.

 Make use of wasted wall space above a washing machine or tumble dryer by adding shelving and racks where you can stack and air clean laundry.
 The warm heat from appliances will help speed up drying time.